What will my child do all day at Zoo Camp?

 Is there a nap time?

-We offer yoga and nap time for the Kinderzoo campers only.
+Nap time is not offered in any of our camp programs.
 For all camps, we try to incorporate quieter activities where campers have some down time.

 Do you provide snack?